dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 If you select your sprite while the animation panel is visible, you get a small keyframe button for all of the sprite's properties.
-Click on this button and Godot will automatically add a track and keyframe to the current animation.
+Click on this button and Godot automatically adds a track and keyframe to the current animation.

 ## Edit keyframes

 For advanced use and to edit keyframe in detail, enable the keyframe editor (![Keyframe editor](img/animation_keyframe_editor_toggle.png)).

-This will add an editor pane on the right side of the track settings.
+This adds an editor pane on the right side of the track settings.
 When you select a keyframe, you can directly edit its values in this editor:

 ![Keyframe editor editing a key](img/animation_keyframe_editor_key.png)